LASER TATTOO REMOVAL SINGAPORE

 The interval between each session are spaced between four to six weeks.
-This is dependent on factors like skin type, location, colour, amount of ink, etc. We would much prefer to conclude your tattoo removal experience as soon as possible, but we have to let your body adjust and remove the fragmented ink pigments.
+This is dependent on factors like skin type, location, colour, amount of ink, etc. We would much prefer to conclude your tattoo laser removal experience as soon as possible, but we have to let your body adjust and remove the fragmented ink pigments.
 This requires your body’s own biological processes and cannot be rushed.
 Due to this holdback, we would suggest that you begin treatment early.

 Get a quote from us

 We perform each session from an upwards of $50, depending on factors like skin type, location, colour, amount of ink, etc. To have a better understanding of the cost, feel free to get in touch with us.

 Before you embark on this journey, it is important to understand what you are signing up for.
 However, due to Singapore’s Ministry of Health’s guidelines, we are not allowed to display before and after comparisons on our website.
 We apologise for this, and invite you to observe the results we have achieved for our clients in our clinic.

 Is it safe?

 Before your treatment session, you will receive a pair of eye shields to protect your eyes from the laser beams.
 We will then test your skin’s reaction to determine which is the most potent technology for your skin type and tattoo.
 Rest assured that the pulses of light from the laser will only be used to target your tattoo pigments on the top layers of your skin.